-A full, satisfying listen, the album reflects its years in the crafting.
-Harmonies rule, and subtle production touches add complexity and substance to Gunn’s girl-next-door freshness.
+A full, satisfying listen, in this album harmonies rule, and subtle production touches add complexity and substance to her girl-next-door freshness.
 Carried on warm, uplifting melodies, lyrics are a highlight, treading a path between wistfulness and exuberance.
 Infused with wonder, the songs are held together by an over-arching sense of safety and love.
-Like the best children’s writers, she remembers that children live outside of conscious time, “Just one more story, then I promise I’ll go to sleep” and “When I’m nine will I be old enough to get to Dreamworld?”
+This snug-as-a-blanket aural world was produced at The Boatshed and Hum Studios in Bayswater by Bruce Lynch and Andy Lynch respectively.

-As a mother, Gunn is well versed in the big questions that little people ask, and these songs gently elevate the “little, wild” themes of childhood, giving the child’s voice breathing space and the dignity of a wide, inclusive stage.
+As a mother of two, Claudia is well versed in the big questions that little people ask, and these songs elevate the themes of childhood, giving the child’s voice breathing space and the dignity of a wide, inclusive stage.
 Like a gentle coaching session for parents, reminding them to slow down and count the puffs on their children’s dandelion clocks, Little Wild Lullabies is an album that works as well for the families of long-awaited newborns as it does for school-age children.
-Gunn’s world of security and magic is one that you would wish for any child.
+This world of security and magic is one that you would wish for any child.

 Since music is such a powerful way to calm little brains, increase attention spans and grow hearts and attitudes and families, Claudia works to use her talents in support of causes and organisations that improve kids lives in New Zealand and elsewhere.
 Locally that has taken shape in the ‘Little Wild Storynights’ series run with Uxbridge Arts & Culture - for two years now that has been a fixture for families with its mix of songs, stories and supper for the kiddies.
 For Claudia it’s a chance to showcase new songs, share favourite tales from near and far, and light a little twilight spark in childhood imaginations.